-Beginning in May 2014, a discretionary year-end corporate contribution, of up to 3% of an employee's eligible compensation, was added to the Plan for participants of Group 8 who were employed on the last day of the Plan year.
+The Company may make a discretionary year-end corporate contribution, of up to 3% of an employee's eligible compensation, for participants of Group 8 who were employed on the last day of the Plan year.
 This contribution will be made in cash into participant-directed accounts.
-The Company made year-end corporate contributions for 2015 and 2014 in the amount of \$1,698,687 and \$135,003, respectively.
+The Company made year-end corporate contributions for 2016 and 2015 in the amount of \$1,815,445 and \$1,698,687, respectively.